LuigiBrosNin/UNI/Master first year/Digital Forensics.md

 Email is one of the easiest ways to share information trough files between two or more people. the email address does not automatically point to a specific user

+(Here there are some examples of crimes, but they don't seem important to the study of the course, just informative,, so i skipped them)